SitecorePowerShell/Book/security.md

 ##### Minimal Web Service Configuration

-The following list are the bare minimum files required for setting up SPE in an environment.
+The following list are the bare minimum files required for setting up SPE in an environment for web service consumption.
 This setup is suitable for environments such as the Content Delivery.

 **Required:**
 * `App_Config\Include\Cognifide.PowerShell.config`